MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency: Experiments

 To assess the significance of the regrowing process and the effect of the hyper-parameter $r$, we conduct experiments comparing various regrowing ratios on CIFAR-10 in the large search space.
 The results are presented in Table \ref{tb4}.

 From the table, it is apparent that the absence of the regrowing process, represented by $r$ equaling 0, leads to limited performance.
 This is reasonable since units that have been pre-maturely pruned cannot be recovered.
-As the value of $r$ increases, there is a corresponding improvement in accuracy from 97.20\% to 97.34\%.
-Such improvement can be attributed to the greater number of pruned units being re-evaluated in subsequent stages.
+As the value of $r$ increases, there is a corresponding improvement in accuracy from 97.14\% to 97.47\%.

 Note that the increase of $r$ will also add to the memory consumption and search cost.
 To avoid excessive burden on memory and time, we choose $r=0.2$ as the final setting and opt not to further increase its value.